universal-ctags/ctags/docs/tracking.rst

 External command(xcmd)
 ----------------------------------------------------------------------

-Near feature fishman-ctags can invoke external command as a specialized parser though some glue code or script may be needed.
-Sometimes we may have to hack the external command to adjust the interface between the command and fishman-ctags.
+Near feature exuberant-ctags can invoke external command as a specialized parser though some glue code or script may be needed.
+Sometimes we may have to hack the external command to adjust the interface between the command and exuberant-ctags.

-So let's track external commands maintained out fishman-ctags.
+So let's track external commands maintained out exuberant-ctags.
 If we prepare glue code or script, mark it with <>, and if not, mark it with ().